homearanya/active-escapes/src/pages/tours/chokka-trail.md

   - heading: Trail Grading
     description:
-      - '<strong>2-3/ 5 Fitness:</strong> It is a moderate hike, but can become challenging in inclement weather such as wind.'
+      - '<strong>2-3/ 5 Fitness:</strong> a moderate hike, which can become challenging in inclement weather such as wind'
-      - '<strong>2/ 5 Technicality:</strong> Relatively easy hike but the day through the dune-field can be challenging.'
+      - '<strong>2/ 5 Technicality:</strong> a relatively easy hike, but the day through the dune-field can be challenging'
   - heading: Trail Terrain
     description:
-      - 'The terrain is as diverse as the scenery: rugged shoreline, beaches, dune fields, coastal thicket and forest, modest fishing villages.'
+      - 'The terrain is as diverse as the scenery: rugged shoreline, beaches, dune fields, coastal thicket and forest, and modest fishing villages'
   - heading: Accommodation
     description:
       - Holiday apartments, country house, Resort and B&B on the canals.